The largest Greek island and among the 10 largest from Europe is Crete, while Sardinia is the second-largest strip of land from the Mediterranean Sea.

 7. Experience the nightlife in Malia

-Crete is not famous for its endless parties so those of you who are looking to party till morning should go to Mykonos or even Santorini.
+Crete, the biggest island in Greece is not famous for its endless parties so those of you who are looking to party till morning should go to Mykonos or even Santorini.

 Still, there is a place on Crete where you can party the whole night and this is Malia resort, a beautiful resort located on the northern coast of Heraklion.